On knot types of clean Lagrangian intersections in $T^*\mathbb{R}^3$: Clean intersection in the cotangent bundle

-\begin{rem} It is standard to prove that $I_1=I_2$ holds.
-In addition, the author expects that the result can be extended to $\Z$-coefficient if $Q$ and $L_1$ admit spin structures.
-However, this proposition is sufficient to prove Theorem \ref{thm-intro-unknot}, so we do not pursue such extensions. \end{rem}
+\begin{rem} It is standard to prove that $I_1=I_2$ by taking a homotopy between $f_1$ and $f_2$.
+In addition, the author expects that the above results can be extended to $\Z$-coefficients in the following case: $Q$ and $L_1$ admit brane structures (see \cite[Section (12a)]{Seidel}) and the normal bundle of $K$ in $Q$ is trivial.
+However, the Proposition \ref{prop-Floer} for $\Z/2$-coefficient cohomology is sufficient to prove the main results, so we do not pursue such extensions in this paper. \end{rem}